-I’m not from the Dark Ages – I run a business selling a physical product and I have a Twitter and an Instagram account with that.
+I run a business selling a physical product and I have a Twitter and an Instagram account with that.
 And yes, you read it right: I run a business and function normally without ever having had a personal or business Facebook account.
 A big reason I favor Instagram and Twitter is that they’re short and to-the-point and I use them only for my business, not for personal life.
 People can’t really rant on those platforms, they’re too short on text for that.

 So, back to what it’s like to have never been on Facebook.
 I function normally and have an active social life.